 Recipes and photos by Mel Wallis

 An avid traveller, Mel took her passion for food seriously, becoming a qualified and highly experienced chef.
-She loves sharing ideas on how to cook various meats with customers in our Wanaka retail store.

 To kick things off we’ve started with wild venison leg steaks from our good friends at Alpine Deer New Zealand.